OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/partner-twilio-cloud-services-dotnet-phone-call-web-role.md

             // Call porcessing happens here.

             // Use your account SID and authentication token instead of
-            // hello placeholders shown here.
+            // the placeholders shown here.
             var accountSID = "ACNNNNNNNNNNNNNNNNNNNNNNNNNNNNNN";
             var authToken =  "NNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNN";

-            // Instantiate an instance of hello Twilio client.
+            // Instantiate an instance of the Twilio client.
             TwilioClient.Init(accountSID, authToken);

-            // Retrieve hello account, used later tooretrieve the var account = AccountResource.Fetch(accountSID);
+            // Retrieve the account, used later to retrieve the var account = AccountResource.Fetch(accountSID);

             this.varDisplay.Items.Clear();